mcgizzle/Distributed-File-System/README.md

  [Controller](https://github.com/McGizzle/Distributed-File-System/blob/master/Locking-Server/src/Controller.hs)

  ## Replication
 In a _distributed system_ it is to be assumed there will be downtime for certain nodes.
-To prevent this from causing issues to file access, the system implements replication on files.
+To prevent this from causing issues to file access, the system implements replication of files.
 All files are stored to multiple nodes and this information is managed by the directory server.
 Load balancing of the file servers is also managed.

 An implementation of the _Least Recently Used_ algorithm maintains a balance accross the system.
 The directory server manages this by storing the information in a database and updating it with each write to the various file nodes.